NAV on 2021/07/26

 |52 week high on 2021/06/02

 |52 week low on 2020/10/30

 |Total Expense Ratio (performance fee) on 2021/03/31

 No email address listed.

 No website listed.

-The Perpetua MET Equity Fund is a general equity portfolio that seeks to sustain high long-term capital growth.
+The Perpetua SCI Equity Fund is a general equity portfolio that seeks to sustain high long-term capital growth.

 The portfolio's investment universe consists of equity securities, preference shares, debentures, debenture bonds, money market instruments, property shares and property related securities listed on exchanges and assets in liquid form.
 The portfolio may also invest in participatory interests and other forms of participation in portfolios of collective investment schemes, registered in South Africa and other similar schemes operated in territories with a regulatory environment which is to the satisfaction of the manager and trustee of a sufficient standard to provide investor protection at least equivalent to that in South Africa and which is consistent with the portfolio's primary objective.

 The portfolio may from time to time invest in listed and unlisted financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, in order to achieve the portfolio's investment objective.
 The manager may also include forward currency, interest rate and exchange rate swap transactions for efficient portfolio management purposes.